 You will probably have seen a cuttlebone either washed up on the shore or jammed between the bars of a birdcage.
 The pet birds use it to keep their beaks sharp and as a source of calcium.
 Who would of thought that parrots are responsible for so many cuttlefish deaths.

 The W shaped pupils of a cuttlefish may look strange to us but they’re highly effective.
-Although surprisingly considering their amazing camouflage abilities, cuttlefish are thought to be colour blind all though new research suggests maybe they see colours but just in a different way from us.
-They can definitely see polarized light and adjust their camouflage based on this.
+Although surprisingly considering their amazing camouflage abilities, cuttlefish are thought to be colour blind.
+Although new research suggests maybe they see colours but just in a different way from us.
+They can definitely see polarised light and adjust their camouflage based on this.